-The cable company below is trying to be cute in their job ad by referencing the terrific movie Driving Miss Daisy.
+1) The cable company below is trying to be cute in their job ad by referencing the terrific movie Driving Miss Daisy (the movie in which an African American chauffeur drives around an older white woman).
 Wikipedia described the plot of that movie:

 Some people who identify themselves as African American or of dark skin, might be offended by the “Driving Miss Daisy” reference.

-The phrase “Master/Slave” is used in many database-related job ads.
+2) The phrase “Master/Slave” (see below) is used in many database-related job ads.
 It’s a type of software architecture.

 But it’s a bad move.